isoux/Red-assembler/README.md

 # Red-assembler
-Assembler based exclusively on the Red - Red/System programming language
+Assembler based exclusively on the Red - Red/System programming language.

 With the Red language, the fun and enjoyment of programming is truly back to me the poor one "programmer"!